yuqiii-wang/KnowledgeNotes/math/algebra/linear_algebra/matrix/matrix.md

 \end{bmatrix}
 $$
 which $A^T A$ is a Gramian matrix (inner products of column vectors).
 Likewise, $A A^T$ is for inner products of row vectors.

+## Triangular Matrix

+A square matrix is called lower triangular if all the entries above the main diagonal are zero.
+Similarly, a square matrix is called upper triangular if all the entries below the main diagonal are zero.

+## Orthogonal matrix

+An orthogonal matrix, or orthonormal matrix, is a real square matrix whose columns and rows are orthonormal vectors.

+$$
+Q^TQ=QQ^T=I
+$$

+This leads to
+$$
+Q^T=Q^{-1}
+$$

+The determinant of any orthogonal matrix is either $+1$ or $−1$.

+The set of $n \times n$ orthogonal matrices forms a group, $O(n)$, known as the orthogonal group.
+The subgroup $SO(n)$ consisting of orthogonal matrices with determinant $+1$ is called the *special orthogonal group*, and each of its elements is a *special orthogonal matrix*.

 ## Determinant

 Determinant is a scalar value that is a function of the entries of a square matrix.